 The program was “Birds of Alaska Gambel, St Lawrence Island” by Herb Fetcher.
 Herb has seen 726 ABA species.
 There were 28 people in attendance.

 After the program, President Paul Koehler called the meeting to order.

-Field trips are posted on the web site.
+Upcoming field trips are posted on the website.

 Chestnut sided warblers Peregrine Falcon Scarlet Tanager Worm Eating Warbler Sedge Wren American Bittern Bald Eagle Sora Veery Merlin Vermillion Flycatcher at Turkey Pond